wayneonn/wayneonn/README.md

 - 💼 **Professional Responsibility:** I hold myself accountable to deliver not just results, but results that resonate with impact and integrity.
 - 🔍 **Purposeful Work:** I'm driven by work that matters — projects that might one day influence the world for the better.

 🙏 Thank you for stopping by my corner of GitHub.
-I'm always eager to connect with fellow tech enthusiasts and professionals who share my zeal for crafting code that changes lives.
+I'm always eager to connect with fellow tech enthusiasts and professionals!

-Let's make the digital world a better place, one line of code at a time!

 ---